saiteja1234-cpu/project-1/README.md

 # project-1
-consits of code for a special encoding of data
+consits of code for a special encoding of data and other project related files